-The CKD clinic is staffed by four nurse practitioners (Allyson Coley, Jane S Davis, Lisa Farris and Dawn Swann).
+The CKD clinic is staffed by four nurse practitioners (Allyson Coley, Jane S Davis, Lisa Farris and Martha Ingram).

-In addition, pharmacy students from Auburn University rotate through the clinic and are supervised by Anne Marie Liles, Pharm D.
+In addition, pharmacy students from Auburn University rotate through the clinic and are supervised by Rebecca Maxson, Pharm D.

 The CKD clinic also orchestrates monthly group classes with the goal of educating patients and their families about kidney disease and all the available options for kidney replacement therapies (including the different dialysis modalities, transplantation).

 The UAB Nephrology division is very active in research and the CKD clinic allows patients interested in participating in clinic research to have access to ongoing trials they may qualify for.